|Elliott Sound Products||Audio Signal Mixing|

 For example, using 10k mixing resistors and a 10 channel mixer, the individual channel gain is -1 (unity, but inverted), the noise gain is 10, and the mix amp will have the frequency response you'd expect of the same opamp operating with a gain of 10.
 If more channels are added, the high frequency -3dB point will reduce, exactly as it does if you try to operate any opamp with high gain.
 While this is rarely a limitation in practice, it needs to be considered as part of the process.

 Thermal noise is created by the mixing resistors themselves, and it becomes significant because of the sheer number of them in a large mixer.
-Low values are best, but there is a practical minimum - this is generally considered to be between around 3.9kΩ to 5.6kΩ - below 3.9k is usually not practical due to excessive opamp loading with multiple buses, and much above 5.6k means more noise.
+Low values are best, but there is a practical minimum - this is generally considered to be between around 2.2kΩ to 5.6kΩ.
+However, values below 3.9k are usually not practical due to excessive opamp loading with multiple buses, and much above 5.6k means more noise.
 For a 3 channel mixer, 10k is perfectly reasonable, although I used 10k here more for convenience than anything else.

 Use of virtual earth (or virtual ground if you prefer) mixing is almost universal now.
 I know of no commercial mixers that use a passive mix bus, because they just doesn't work very well.
 Before opamps (or even transistors for that matter), extremely low input impedances suited for current input amplifiers were still available.
 While these circuits were more common for RF designs, they were actually well suited to virtual earth mixing.

 Figure 5 - Common Base & Common Grid Current Amplifier Stages